-Below are all of my presentations, as well as upcoming presentations, including slides and video when available.
+Below are all of my presentations, including slides and video when available.
 You might also be interested in my peer-reviewed publications.

 A Spatio-Temporal Statistical Model of Crime Hotspots (with Daniel S. Nagin).